dwrobel/flatcam/README.md

 - fixed 'grbl_laser' postprocessor bugs (missing functions)
 - fixed display geometry for 'grbl_laser' postprocessor
 - Excellon Editor - added possibility to create an linear drill array rotated at an custom angle
+- added the Edit and Properties entries to the Project context menu

 23.01.2019